Marshall on the Turon Goldfields

-It has been suggested that Charles Marshall was also the one who met Nehemiah Bartley at Turon.
-Charles was on Glengallan at the time of the first reported encounter, having recently gone into partnership with Robert Campbell tertius.
+It has been suggested by some biographers that Charles Marshall was also the one who met Nehemiah Bartley at Turon.
+Charles was on Glengallan at the time of this reported encounter, having recently gone into partnership with Robert Campbell tertius, so could have gone to Turon.
 His brother, William, was working for the Bank of England at that time and did eventually rise to the rank of Cashier.
-Was it possible that Bartley had misheard or was somehow confused or deceived about the family relationship?
-The simplest method to test this possibility was to determine whether Charles could have been on the goldfields and who the Chief Cashier of the Bank of England was at that time?
+Did Charles go down to the goldfields?
+Was it possible that Bartley had misheard?
+Was he somehow confused or deceived about the family relationship?
+The simplest method to test this possibility was to determine whether Charles could have been on the goldfields and who the Chief Cashier of the Bank of England was at that time.

 Could Charles have been at Turon?

 The simple answer to this question is no.